-March is National Credit Education Month, which means there is no better time to educate yourself and others on the importance of understanding the in’s and out’s of your credit score!
-Did you know that one in five Americans find errors on their credit reports and that more than 90% of homeowners and auto insurers use credit scoring to decide who to cover and what premiums to charge?
-It’s reasons like this that is is extremely important to actively monitor your credit score as well as educate yourself on how to properly manage it!
+March is National Credit Education Month which means there is no better time to educate yourself and others on the importance of understanding the ins and outs of your credit score.
+Did you know that one in five Americans find errors on their credit reports and that more than 90% of home and auto insurers use credit ratings to decide who to cover and what premiums to charge?
+It’s for these reasons that it’s valuable to know things such as how to build your credit score and how student loans affect your credit score.
+Learning to actively monitor your credit score as well as educate yourself on how to properly manage it is of huge benefit.

-Also known as Credit C.A.R.D., the Credit Card Act of 2009 shut down some malicious practices in the credit card industry and also required credit card companies to be more clear to consumers.
+Also known as Credit C.A.R.D., the Credit Card Act of 2009 shut down some malicious practices in the credit card industry and also required credit card companies to be more clear in their communications to consumers.

 An important governmental regulation was introduced in 1968 that helped protect consumers from unethical credit practices.